 So now you know where the silk comes from and what it is made of, let’s go on to our business – that of making clothes with it; for that, you need silk fabric -yards and yards of beautiful silk.

 But do you know that not all silk are made equal.
-Silk is categorised according to many factors – But I am mainly concerned about how the fabric looks and how it drapes and its suitability to make different garments/accessories.
+Silk is categorized according to many factors – But I am mainly concerned about how the fabric looks and how it drapes and its suitability to make different garments/accessories.